 000/2462, 1 volume

-Copy of L'hôpital Charles-James de Rothschild A Gouvieux (Oise) par Le Dr F. Calot, Chirurgien de l'hôpital Nathaniel de Rothschild et du Dispensaire Henri de Rothschild de Berck-sur-Mer et Le Dr Vincent, Médecin de l'hôpital de Gouvieux (G.Masson, Paris, 1896).
-A history of the hospital together with descriptions of services and departments.
-Illustrated.
+Copy of L'hopital Charles-James de Rothschild A Gouvieux (Oise) par Le Dr F. Calot, Chirurgien de l'hopital Nathaniel de Rothschild et du Dispensaire Henri de Rothschild de Berck-sur-Mer et Le Dr Vincent, Medecin de l'hopital de Gouvieux (G.Masson, Paris, 1896).
+The volume is an illustrated history of the hospital, together with descriptions of services and departments.